 To give a short definition of a Christian: A Christian is not somebody who chalks sin, because of his faith in Christ.
 This doctrine brings comfort to consciences in serious trouble.
 When a person is a Christian he is above Law and sin.
 When the Law accuses him, and sin wants to drive the wits out of him, a Christian looks to Christ.
 A Christian is free.
 He has no master except Christ.
-A Christian is greater than the whole world.

 The Law is a good thing.
 But when the discussion is about justification, there is no time to drag in the Law.
 When we discuss justification we ought to speak of Christ and the benefits He has brought us.